This deep black Obsidian with blood red streaks is found in central Oregon.

 Obsidian was named after a Roman- Obsius, who is said to have discovered it.

 Mahogany Obsidian is said to be a very grounding stone, and very healing.
 It is said to dispel feelings of unworthiness, that can hold one back from achieving their full potential.
-It sharpens and focuses internal and external vision, and helps one get in touch with buried issues before they can explode.
+Mahogany Obsidian is believed to help sharpen and focus internal and external vision, and helps one get in touch with buried issues before they can explode.